thomastay/expensive_modules/README.md

 ## The original solution

-The exact solution isn't super critical, so I won't go into too much depth (as well as not to spoil the fun for those new to the question!).
+The exact solution isn't super critical, so I won't go into too much depth (as well as not to spoil the fun for those new to the question).
 Basically, it involves building a Directed Acyclic Graph (DAG) out of the list of lists, and then running a Depth-First Search in order to identify the number of children under each node.

 Before a recursive call to the DFS on some node returns, it updates a shared hashtable, to indicate which children are under the node.
 For instance, in the tree:
 ```